cemalley/scRNASeq-bulkRNASeq/README.md

-# Single-cell-RNASeq
+# Single-cell RNASeq analysis
-scRNASeq analysis scripts
+Example scRNASeq analysis scripts with Seurat, Monocle, and other R packages for dimensionality reduction techniques (tSNE, PCA), differential gene expression, and visualization.